vishal2github/noJava/Theoretical_Notes/Abstraction.md

 + Means, object from abstract class can't be created.
 + 'Abstract' keyword is used to define abstract class.

++ Reasons to make a class an abtract class:
+  + To make abstract method in class, then that class must be an abstract class.
+  + To prevent any instantiation of a class (anywhere), then that class must be an abstract class.

 ```
   Abstract class declaration: